Landlord harassment: Reasonable entry by the landlord

-The conduct of business inside or at a dwelling must depend upon the reasonableness and willingness of the parties.
-If a landlord desires to inspect the dwelling at reasonable intervals and at reasonable times, it is advisable to have this in a proper contract.

 In any case, the purpose of the inspection must be clear, and the conduct of the inspection must be properly regulated.
 The purpose of any inspection is to ensure the integrity and good maintenance of the property, and the adherence to the agreement that exists between landlord and tenant.
 Entry into a dwelling does not give the landlord the right to gather information on, or to investigate, or interfere with, the privacy of the tenant.
 Any installation of surveillance equipment, such as video cameras, must be reported to the residents and/or landlords; this surveillance is only permitted in common areas, meaning video cameras are not permitted in rooms with added expectations of privacy such as bedrooms and bathrooms.
-Short term occupancy, such as residing in an AirBNB, is also protected from voyeurism/surveillance under the same expectations: hosts/landlords must warn guests/renters of video cameras and these devices are limited to common areas.
-If the tenant is not comfortable dealing with the landlord or agent, then the tenant may wish to appoint a representative or friend.
-In either case, a simple and sensible record should be made.
+Short term occupancy, such as residing in an Airbnb, is also protected from voyeurism/surveillance under the same expectations: hosts/landlords must warn guests/renters of video cameras and these devices are limited to common areas.

 Commercial landlords can not harass their tenant by interfering with the entryway of a commercial building in any manner including creating real or metaphorical barriers.
 An example of a real barrier would be boarding up the store while an example of a metaphorical barrier would be failing to remove snow from the sidewalks.

-The time taken to carry out the task should be reasonable.
-The tenant may not wish to conduct business inside a dwelling, and can reasonably ask the landlord to meet or transact business at an alternate place or address.

-For example, the landlord (or agent) may attend to the premises to carry out an inspection which will normally take only a matter of minutes.
-The parties may then agree to exchange a simple written statement of facts, and then meet at a neutral place to discuss the matter or remedy.